trucodd/trucodd/README.md

 ### 👋 About Me

-🧑‍💻 Always learning and exploring new technologies every day.<br> 🌟 I enjoy working on AI, web applications, and software development <br> 🔍 Actively seeking internship or job opportunities in tech <br>
+🧑‍💻 Always learning and exploring new technologies every day <br> 🌟 I enjoy working on AI, web applications, and software development <br> 🔍 Actively seeking internship or job opportunities in tech <br>
 🤝 Open to collaborating on open source projects<br>